 — Bernard Mandeville

 You ask me on what basis did Pythagoras abstain from eating animal meat?
-For my part, I do not understand what kind of feeling, thought or cause directed the one who for the first time decided to desecrate his mouth with blood and allowed his lips to touch the flesh of a killed creature.
+For my part, I do not understand what kind of feeling, thought or cause directed the one who first decided to desecrate his mouth with blood and allowed his lips to touch the flesh of a killed creature.
 I am surprised that anyone should allow the mangled forms of dead bodies on his table and would demand for his daily sustenance that which not so very long ago was a being endowed with movement, sentience and voice.

 — Plutarch